-Such a MK could also not be included in a vote of confidence in a new government or become alternative prime minister, a position created for the previous power-sharing government between Netanyahu and Benny Gantz and carried over to the current one between Naftali Bennett and Yair Lapid.
+That person would also be blocked from participating in a confidence vote on a new government and won’t be able to serve as “alternate prime minister” — a position created for the previous power-sharing government between Benjamin Netanyahu and Benny Gantz and carried on to the current one between Naftali Bennett and Yair Lapid.

-The bill leaves some leeway — with the head of the Central Elections Committee able to waive the restriction in certain circumstances.
+The draft leaves some leeway — with the head of the Central Elections Committee able to wave it in certain circumstances.

-“We must prepare better governance regulations for the future, which fortify Israel’s values,” Sa’ar said in a statement.
+“We must prepare better governance regulations for the future, which fortify Israel’s values,” Sa’ar says in a statement.
 “We are obligated to prevent a return of the situation Israel experienced recently.”

-“Sa’ar, who is scraping the bottom of the electoral threshold in all polls, is proposing an anti-democratic law in the style of Iran, which seeks to rule out the person supported by millions of citizens… embarrassing,” it said in a statement.
+Likud reacts to the bill with disdain, saying that “Sa’ar, who is scraping the bottom of the electoral threshold in all polls, is proposing an anti-democratic law in the style of Iran, which seeks to rule out the person supported by millions of citizens… embarrassing.”